Okerew/Neural-Web/README.md

 Only for unix and windows type systems

 Remember to use the security feature it shouldn't be needed on cpu versions though.

+If you can just use the unix version, the windows version is way to big of a headache to use by using wsl.